flashcordon/big-history/Systeme-Terre.md

 cooling and albedo warming152,153, which was estimated globally to be −0.9 W m−2 from evaporative cooling and +0.1 W m−2 from albedo warming
-- When all the aforementioned impacts of vegetation greening on near- surface air temperature were simulated in coupled ESMs driven by the satellite- based greening since the 1980s, the results suggested a net cooling trend by 12% ± 3% of the concurrent observed warming rate19
-- Widespread vegetation greening since the 1980s is one of the most notable characteristics of biosphere change in the Anthropocene.
-Greening has significantly enhanced the land carbon sink, intensified the hydrologic cycle and cooled the land surface at the global scale

 - Considerable uncertainties remain in ESM projections on if and where vegetation greening will occur.
 Recent studies have identified several processes causing